sreenu-reddy/getahome/README.md

 # getahome
-This project is completely build by using pure CSS and HTML for my preparation of them.
+Plain UI with the help of #HTML5 , #CSS3(Flexbox, Grid) and #SASS.
+I have prepared this front-end for my preparation of CSS.